How We Got There

 To avoid jet lag as much as possible we then walked to the infamous Vondel Park where the kids ran around.

 After the park we all took a nap at the normal time the kids would if we were home.
 When we woke up we ate and headed to the Central area of Amsterdam to visit the Anne Frank House.
-Be sure to book your ticket online months in advance as the line for same day tickets is typically a 2-4hr wait and you can only go after 3:30PM this route.
+Be sure to book your ticket online months in advance as the line for same day tickets is typically a 2-4hr wait and you can only go after 3:30PM if you don't have a ticket already purchased.

-The canal tour pick up is right in front of the Anne Frank House and we took this hour long ride immediately afterwards.
+There are four canal tours included in the IAmsterdam Card.
+The one we chose picks up is right in front of the Anne Frank House and we took this hour long ride immediately afterwards.

 We always take it easy day one so we got dinner and headed in for the night as we had a long day ahead of us.